pnwairfire/emitcalc/README.md

     >>> calculator = EmissionsCalculator(look_up)
     >>> calculator.calculate(consume_output)

+Note that any emission factor lookup class that supports the following interface can be used:

+    get(phase=PHASE, fuel_category=FUEL_CATEGORY, species=SPECIES)
+    species(phase) # returns all chemical species produced by the phase

-Note that, in the FepsEFLookup and BasicEFLookup examples, the calculator was instantiated with a single lookup object instead of an array of fuelbed-specific lookup objects.
+Also note that, in the FepsEFLookup and BasicEFLookup examples, the calculator was instantiated with a single lookup object instead of an array of fuelbed-specific lookup objects.
 This is valid in the case where emission factors don't vary from fuelbed to fuelbed,